Pazhaya Sreekanteswaram Temple: Athiyara Eman and Yadavendran Thampuran

-A saintly Brahmin from Vanchiyoor Athiyara Madhom was doing japam in the Old Sreekanteswaram Temple when a good looking young Yadava prince started jala kreeda in the temple pond with a beautiful Sudra girl.
-Then against her wishes, the prince carried her on his back into the Temple.
-The prince then forced himself upon the girl and the latter cried out for help.
-Athiyara Potti rushed to rescue her and cursed the prince that he would turn into half-man half-horse and that he would be enslaved for many years.
+A saintly Brahmin from Vanchiyoor Athiyara Madhom was doing japam in the Old Sreekanteswaram Temple when a good-looking young Yadava prince started jala kreeda in the temple pond with a beautiful Sudra girl.
+Then, against her wishes, the prince carried her on his back into the Temple.
+The prince then forced himself upon the girl, and the latter cried out for help.
+Athiyara Potti rushed to rescue her and cursed the prince that he would turn into a half-man, half-horse and that he would be enslaved for many years.
 The prince fell at the feet of the Brahmin and sought forgiveness.
-The Brahmin said that the royal in his new form would be slave for nine years and that in the tenth year he would earn the grace of Lord Sreekanteswara and attain salvation.
+The Brahmin said that the royal in his new form would be a slave for nine years and that in the tenth year he would earn the grace of Lord Sreekanteswara and attain salvation.

-As the girl looked on, the prince was transformed into a handsome creature having a horse's body with the prince's head, arms and torso in place of the head and neck of the horse.
+As the girl looked on, the prince was transformed into a handsome creature having a horse's body with the prince's head, arms, and torso in place of the head and neck of the horse.
 He was devastated and swore never to return to his palace.
 The girl fell head over heels in love with the transformed prince.

 The Yadava prince approached the girl's brother and sought her hand in marriage.
-But her brother who was then a boy told the prince that he would grant permission only if the prince becomes his slave.
-The prince agreed and the marriage was solemnised.
+But her brother, who was then a boy, told the prince that he would grant permission only if the prince became his slave.
+The prince agreed, and the marriage was solemnized.
 Over the years, the prince had to endure a lot as the girl grew into a domineering wife and the boy into a sadistic master.
-But the prince never wished ill on his tormentors but turned more and more towards Lord Sreekanteswara.
-In the tenth year the Sudra master had a change of heart and released the prince from bondage.
+But the prince never wished ill on his tormentors, but turned more and more towards Lord Sreekanteswara.
+In the tenth year, the Sudra master had a change of heart and released the prince from bondage.

 The prince then met Athiyara Potti and sought his blessings.
 Athiyara Potti blessed the Yadava and accepted him as a disciple.
 The prince started worshipping Lord Sreekanteswara in His Kameswara form.
 Pleased with his devotion, Lord Kameswara and His consort Sree Lalitha Devi appeared before him and granted him salvation.

-The Brahmin and the prince are popularly referred to as Athiyara Eman (Yajamanan) and Yadavendran Thampuran respectively.
+The Brahmin and the prince are popularly referred to as Athiyara Eman (Yajamanan) and Yadavendran Thampuran, respectively.